 During IOP treatment, individuals receive therapy sessions several times weekly, typically for a few hours each session.
 These individual or group sessions help individuals develop coping skills, manage symptoms, and build support systems.
-To find Intensive Outpatient Program s near you, access our user-friendly online hub, or to learn more about IOP, continue reading below.
+Access our free, user-friendly directory to find Intensive Outpatient treatment near your zip code, or to learn more about IOP, continue reading below.

 Some of the available treatments used in IOP treatment may include cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and mindfulness-based therapy.
 These therapies are evidence-based and have been shown to be effective in treating a range of mental health conditions.

 Overall, IOP treatment is a valuable option for people who need structured mental health support but want to maintain their daily routines.
 IOP treatment can help individuals achieve their mental health goals and improve their quality of life by providing flexible scheduling, individualized treatment plans, and evidence-based therapies.